EnigmaCurry/d.rymcg.tech/faasd/README.md

 will be used temporarily):

 ```
-## Inside the sysbox container shell:
+## Inside the faasd container shell:
 PASSWORD=$(sudo cat /var/lib/faasd/secrets/basic-auth-password)
 echo ${PASSWORD}
 ```